yyplanton/estimating_uncertainties_enso/docs/f3_pr.md

 [back to README](../README.md)

 ## 1. What is the influence of ensemble size?
-The uncertainty of the ensemble mean decreases the square root of the ensemble size.
+The uncertainty of the ensemble mean decreases with the square root of the ensemble size.

 - project: CMIP6